tlefko/Huawei-Matebook-X-Pro-Ventura/README.md

 - This esentially an ultra-simplistic version that is stable without the use of a deploy or complicated file installations and copies.
 - You can easily view all the SSDT patches along with configuration files for the bootloader as they are all documented clearly in the files.
 - This does include a copy of Opencore, which of course I do not contribute to and am only responsible for the provided files, patches, and kext placements/
-- This requires no isntallations aftrer initial install.
+- This requires no installation's after initial install.

 # Styling